 While the participant is alive, the minimum distribution is determined annually by dividing the applicable denominator (formerly the applicable distribution period) into the account balance (formerly the value of the participant's plan benefits and IRAs) as of the valuation date (December 31 in the case of an IRA) in the year preceding the year in which the distribution has to be made.
-12 For purposes of determining the account balance, distributions after the end of the calendar year are disregarded and contributions after the end of the year may be disregarded.
-13 Consequently, a distribution made before a participant's RBD, but after the year in which the participant reaches age 72 (or retires, in the case of a participant in a qualified retirement plan who does not own more than five percent of the sponsoring employer), will not reduce the value of the plan benefit or IRA for purposes of determining the required minimum distribution for the participant's second distribution year that must be made by December 31 of the year in which the RBD occurs.
-On the other hand, a contribution to a defined contribution plan that is allocated to a participant's account as of a date in the preceding calendar year does not have to be added to the value of the participant's account for purposes of determining the required minimum distribution for the year in which the contribution was made.
+For purposes of determining the account balance, distributions after the end of the calendar year are disregarded and contributions after the end of the year may be disregarded.
+Consequently, a distribution made before a participant's RBD, but after the year in which the participant reaches age 72 (or retires, in the case of a participant in a qualified retirement plan who does not own more than five percent of the sponsoring employer), will not reduce the value of the plan benefit or IRA for purposes of determining the required minimum distribution for the participant's second distribution year that must be made by December 31 of the year in which the RBD occurs.
+On the other hand, a contribution to a defined contribution plan that is allocated to a participant's account as of a date in the preceding calendar year does not have to be added to the value of the participant's account for purposes of determining the required minimum distribution for the year in which the contribution for the value of in the year in which the contribution have to be added to the value of the participant's account for purposes of determining the required minimum distribution for the year in which the contribution was made.

-For purposes of determining the minimum distribution for a particular distribution calendar year, the account balance is not reduced by distributions made pursuant to a QDRO after the end of the valuation year.14
+For purposes of determining the minimum distribution for a particular distribution calendar year, the account balance is not reduced by distributions made pursuant to a QDRO after the end of the valuation year.

 Generally, the applicable dominator is determined using the Uniform Lifetime Table in Prop.
-Reg. § 1.401(a)(9)-9(c) (2), which is based on the participant's age and the age of an individual ten years younger than the participant in each distribution calendar year.15
+Reg. § 1.401(a)(9)-9(c) (2), which is based on the participant's age and the age of an individual ten years younger than the participant in each distribution calendar year.

 If the sole designated beneficiary is the employee's surviving spouse at all times during the year and the spouse is more than ten years younger than the participant, the applicable denominator is the joint and last survivor life expectancy of the participant and spouse, using their ages in each distribution calendar year.
 This joint and last survivor life expectancy is determined pursuant to Prop.
-Reg. § 1.401(a)(9)-9(d).16
+Reg. § 1.401(a)(9)-9(d).